bheisler/blog-hugo-source/content/post/state-of-gpgpu-in-rust.md

 reports I've never done that before, and it would help to have a mentor.
 If you'd be willing to answer questions like "what would have to happen before NVPTX could be a Tier 2 backend" or "how do I get this build system to work on Windows", please send me an email or post a comment.

-Wait, what?
-Comments?
-Yup!
-I'm going to start posting a GitHub issue to collect comments.

-TODO: Actually do that.